jpgough/jpgough.github.io/_posts/2018-05-11-optimizing-java.md

 One of the biggest success stories of Java has been to abstract the low level complexities of programming.
 Low level concerns such as memory management, machine architecture and operating system compatibility are all addressed by the JVM.
-To do this Java has a very complicated runtime environment, which most Java developers don't need to understand.
+To do this effectively Java has a very complicated runtime environment, which most Java developers don't need to understand.
 However when performance or production problems are encountered it is useful to have some background knowledge.
+If the developer is working on high performance Java and considering [Mechanical Sympathy](https://mechanical-sympathy.blogspot.co.uk) should be familiar with these topics.

-This post is an overview of the talk, which will share some links and a brief overview of each subsystem.
+This post is an accompanying overview of the Devoxx talk, which will share some links and a brief overview of each explored subsystem.
 For more detail please watch the video and for even more detail please take a look at [the book](http://shop.oreilly.com/product/0636920042983.do) 😊.